-- makes little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness: - shows signs of difficulty in developing English or mathematical skills, which result in poor attainment in some curriculum areas; - presents persistent social, emotional or mental health difficulties, which are not met by the pastoral and behavioural management techniques usually employed in the school; - has sensory or physical difficulties, and continues to make little or no progress despite the provision of specialist equipment; - has communication and/or interaction difficulties, and continues to make little or no progress despite the provision of an adapted curriculum; - there is often the need for greater involvement of external agencies e.g Speech and Language therapists and Educational Psychologists.
+- makes little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness; - shows signs of difficulty in developing English or mathematical skills, which result in poor attainment in some curriculum areas; - presents persistent social, emotional or mental health difficulties, which are not met by the pastoral and behavioural management techniques usually employed in the school; - has sensory or physical difficulties, and continues to make little or no progress despite the provision of specialist equipment; - has communication and/or interaction difficulties, and continues to make little or no progress despite the provision of an adapted curriculum; - there is often the need for greater involvement of external agencies e.g Speech and Language therapists and Educational Psychologists.

-Pupils will probably need a more individual intervention programme and these will be recorded in a Supporting Me to Learn Plan.
+Pupils may need a more individual intervention programme and these will be recorded in a Supporting Me to Learn Plan or a My Support Plan.
+This will be discussed with parents, SENDCo and class teacher.